murraytait-pa/User-Manual/Getting_started.md

-# Getting started with Iota
+# Quick start with Iota

 This section provides an introduction on how to start using the Iota Python Library from a Jupyter notebook.
 The dataset run the step